-When a student receives a final course grade of "F," has an unresolved Incomplete, has failed to successfully complete a remediation program, has excessive remediations under the Remediation Policy, or has committed a serious professional transgression, the Commandant may direct a student to meet a Performance Review Board.
-The Dean of Faculty and Academic Programs will identify three or five faculty members who have not interacted with the student to serve on the Board.
+When a student receives more than three ROARs during the academic year, has failed to successfully complete a ROAR program, has an unresolved Incomplete grade, or has committed a serious professional transgression, the Commandant may direct a student to meet a Performance Review Board.
+The Dean of Faculty and Academic Programs will identify three faculty members who have not interacted with the student to serve on the Board.
 The student and NDU General Counsel will be notified in writing of the decision to conduct a Performance Review Board.